mariadb-operator/mariadb-operator/docs/GALERA.md

 `mariadb-galera:auth-delegator` is the `ClusterRoleBinding` bound to the `mariadb-galera` `ServiceAccount` which is created on the flight by the operator as part of the reconciliation logic.
 You may check the `mariadb-operator` logs to see if there are any issues reconciling it.

-Bear in mind that `ClusterRoleBinding` are cluster-wide resources that are not garbage collected when the `MariaDB` owner object is deleted, which means that creating and deleting `MariaDBs` could leave leftovers in your cluster.
+Bear in mind that `ClusterRoleBindings` are cluster-wide resources that are not garbage collected when the `MariaDB` owner object is deleted, which means that creating and deleting `MariaDBs` could leave leftovers in your cluster.
 These leftovers can lead to RBAC misconfigurations, as the `ClusterRoleBinding` might not be pointing to the right `ServiceAccount`.
 To overcome this, you can override the `ClusterRoleBinding` name setting the `spec.galera.agent.kubernetesAuth.authDelegatorRoleName` field.

 #### Timeout waiting for Pod to be Synced